Welcome to Cadabam's Hospitals

 Effective family therapy employs several strategies designed to transform the family unit into a cohesive and therapeutic team.
 This structured family intervention for eating disorders is critical for progress.

-Communication Skills Building within Families
+Communication Skills Building Within Families

 Therapists teach families how to communicate more effectively.
 This includes learning to express needs and emotions constructively using “I” statements, practicing active listening to truly hear one another, and reducing criticism and blame, which allows for more honest conversations.